aabidsofi19/zivero-monorep/README.md

 - `admin` : a Vue3 and vite app
 - `graphql-client`: graphql sdl and documents to interact with the backend
 - `config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)

+### Installation

+- Clone the repository: `git clone https://github.com/aabidsofi19/zivero.git`
+- Install the Python dependencies: `poetry install `
+- Install the Node.js dependencies: `yarn install` from the workspace root
+- Create a `.env` file in the root directory and set the necessary environment variables for your database and other configurations.
+- Run the migrations: `poetry run python manage.py migrate`

+### Development Server

+- Start the mongodb server with `mongod`
+- Start the development servers: `yarn dev`

 ### Utilities